Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP

 Flowing the purple set backwards to $\Sigma$, we obtain a mesh $\left\{(J,\phi)\right\}$ discretizing the reduced NHIM $\NHIMsec$.
 Flowing the green set forwards to $\Sigma$, we obtain the image set $\left\{(J',\phi')\right\}$ under $\sm_1$, also on $\NHIMsec$.
 This way, we have extended the local scattering maps onto a global (reduced) scattering map $\sm_1$ on $\NHIMsec$.

 Figure~\ref{fig:curves} (top panel) shows the image set of the global scattering map $\sm_1$.
-For example, the green set in Figure~\ref{fig:cont_2_2} ($J=0.001$) corresponds to the lowest curve in Figure~\ref{fig:curves} after flowing it forwards.
+For example, the green set in Figure~\ref{fig:cont_2_2} ($J=0.001$) corresponds to the lowest curve in Figure~\ref{fig:curves} after flowing it forward.